Configuring a SOCKS Proxy for Microsoft Azure

 For security purposes, Cloudera recommends that you connect to your cluster using a SOCKS proxy.
 A SOCKS proxy changes your browser to perform lookups directly from your Microsoft Azure network and allows you to connect to services using private IP addresses and internal fully qualified domain names (FQDNs).

-- Sets up a single SSH tunnel to one of the hosts on the network (the Cloudera Director host in this example), and create a SOCKS proxy on that host.
+- Sets up a single SSH tunnel to one of the hosts on the network (the Altus Director host in this example), and create a SOCKS proxy on that host.

 - Changes the browser configuration to do all lookups through that SOCKS proxy host.